efkidgamerdev/efkidgamerdev/README.md

 ## 🌍 Coding Adventurer from Malawi

-Welcome to my digital playground!
-I'm a passionate developer from the beautiful heart of Africa, turning lines of code into dreams and solutions.
+Welcome to my GitHub account!
+I'm a small learning developer from the beautiful heart of Africa, 🫡.

 ### 🚀 About Me

 - 📍 **Location:** Malawi, Africa
 - 💻 **Aspiring Developer:** Turning curiosity into creation
 - 🌱 **Learning Journey:** Embracing the world of technology
-- 🎯 **Mission:** Build solutions that make a difference in my community
+- 🎯 **Mission:** making cool repo for people to fork

 ### 🛠 Tech Stack I'm Exploring